jrucho/YTbeatmakercues-v2/README.md

 The **YouTube Beatmaker Cues** extension supports precise pitch adjustments, audio and video looping, effects toggling, and intuitive cue management.
 Use keyboard shortcuts or the detailed Advanced Panel for quick control.

-## Release 2.1 Changelog
+## New in 2.1

-### Highlights
-- Version is now **2.1** (release label standardized from `2.1.0`).
+- Cue workflow remains low-latency and numerically consistent: keyboard stays at 1–9 and 0 (10 max), while connecting a MIDI controller automatically expands to 1..16 by default (optional Extended Mode up to 256 available in Advanced View).
 - Smart loopers: when a loop is already playing, new loops sync; when all loopers are stopped, new loops run free and independent.
-- Fixed free-tempo recording-length bug when recording a new loop after stopping previous loops.
-- MIDI looper launch behavior now matches audio looper sync/free logic.
 - MIDI SHIFT double-tap is now more reliable for pause/stop behavior on controllers.
 - MIDI Mapping now includes **Back 5s** and **Forward 5s** assignable transport actions.
-- 5s skip transport now seeks instantly on one tap (no volume fade).
-- Cue workflow remains low-latency and numerically consistent:
-  - Keyboard cues stay `1-9` and `0` (max 10).
-  - MIDI cues stay numeric (`1..16`, optional extended mode up to 256).
-  - Real-time cue counters/full-state visuals stay accurate.

-## New in 2.1
+## New in 2.0.3
 * New percent and semitone switch in the Advanced panel.
 * Sidechain envelope triggers are now captured in MIDI loops whenever you hit the **J** key, mapped MIDI pad, or let the kick/all-drums follow modes drive the ducking, so recorded loops replay the exact pump you heard.